Tuapse: Early history

-Tuapse was a large center (native land) for the Shapsugs tribe along other areas in Circassia, with about 10,000 speakers of the language living in Tuapse currently.
-The name of the town is itself Adyghe (literally meaning "two waters") since Tuapse was part of historical Circassia and it became a part of Russia during the rule of Tsar Alexander I in 1801–1825.
-From this point on to up until 1864, Russian authorities subjected the native Circassian population to genocide and mass deportation, mainly to the Ottoman Empire.
+Tuapse was a large center (native land) for the Shapsugs tribe, along other areas in Circassia.
+The name of the town is itself Adyghe (literally meaning "two waters").

-Pre-21st century

-The modern settlement dates back to 1838, when the Russian fort of Velyaminovsky was established in the area after this region became a part of Russia in 1829 by Treaty of Adrianople.
+The modern settlement dates back to 1838, when the Russian fort of Velyaminovsky was established in the area after this region became a part of Russia in 1829 by the Treaty of Adrianople.
 During the Crimean War, the Ottomans seized the fort and held it for two years (1857–1859).
 The village of Velyaminovskoye (Вельяминовское) was established here in 1864; it is the village that later became Tuapse.
 Town status was granted to Tuapse in 1896.
 During the Russian Empire, the town was the administrative capital of the Tuapsinsky Okrug.

+20th century

+From 1924 to 1930, Tuapse was the capital of the Shapsug national district.
+According to the 1926 census, the population was 54.6% Russian, 17.0% Ukrainian, 3.8% Armenian, 2.8% Greek, 1.6% Polish, 1.3% Georgian and 1.1% Jewish.

 The Soviets developed Tuapse as an oil terminal and depot.
 An oil pipeline from Grozny and Maykop was in operation by 1928, designed by Vladimir Shukhov.
 An oil refinery dates from the same period.
 No later than 1941, Tuapse's status was changed to that of a town of the krai subordination.

 During World War II, the German military attempted to seize the town during the Battle of the Caucasus, which caused major damage to Tuapse.
-The Germans reached the hills above from north, but were not able to seize the town and its port.
+The Germans reached the hills above from the north, but were not able to seize the town and its port.

-Russian Federation

-Following the Russian invasion of Ukraine in 2022, the Ukrainian military attacked the port of Tuapse on 28 February 2023, causing a large fire at the Rosneft oil terminal, reportedly by two uncrewed aerial vehicles (UAVs).
-It was reported by Naval News that the reach of Ukrainian forces was growing with this long-range attack over 270 mi away from Ukrainian-controlled territory.
+21st century

+During the Russo-Ukrainian war, the Ukrainian military first attacked the port of Tuapse in February 2023.
+In April 2026, Tuapse became the site of a major industrial and environmental disaster at its oil port facilities following Ukrainian attacks.

 Administrative and municipal status

 Within the framework of administrative divisions, Tuapse serves as the administrative center of Tuapsinsky District, even though it is not a part of it.
-As an administrative division, it is incorporated separately as the Town of Tuapse—an administrative unit with the status equal to that of the districts.
+As an administrative division, it is incorporated separately as the Town of Tuapse—an administrative unit with the status equal to that of a district.
 As a municipal division, the Town of Tuapse is incorporated within Tuapsinsky Municipal District as Tuapsinskoye Urban Settlement.

 Geography

 The town is situated on the northeast shore of the Black Sea, south of Gelendzhik and north of Sochi.
+The Russian Children Center Orlyonok (former All-Russian SFSR Young Pioneer camp) is here.